 - March is typically less crowded than April and May

-- St Patrick's Day is celebrated enthusiastically by New Yorkers of every persuasion, with Irish pubs being quite crowded on March 17.
+- St Patrick's Day is celebrated enthusiastically by New Yorkers of every persuasion with a highly attended annual parade and Irish pubs being quite crowded on March 17.

 - Less likely to have travel troubles due to snow than in January and February